 June 2 - Venus Aerospace, based at Houston's Ellington Spaceport, is developing a hypersonic aircraft to transport passengers to Earth landing sites in much less time than traditional aviation.
 Founders Sassie Duggleby, CEO, and Andrew Duggleby, CTO, provided an overview of their program. - Zoom Meeting

-Jan 6 - "Zoo in Space" - Former Shuttle Flight Director and NASA Alumni League member Rob Kelso talked about the various animals and insects that have had a part in the space program....and WHY.- Zoom Meeting
+Jan 6 - "Zoo in Space" - Former Shuttle Flight Director and NASA Alumni League member Rob Kelso talked about the various animals and insects that have had a part in the space program....and WHY.

-Nov 4 - Jason Ballard, co-founder and CEO of ICON, an Austin-based construction technologies company pioneering in construction-scale 3D printing, discussed how 3D printing is an essential part of humanity's toolkit to go to the Moon and Mars to stay.
-Video Presentation - Zoom Meeting
+Nov 4 - "3D printing Humanity's future on the moon and mars" - Jason Ballard, co-founder and CEO of ICON, an Austin-based construction technologies company pioneering in construction-scale 3D printing, discussed how 3D printing is an essential part of humanity's toolkit to go to the Moon and Mars to stay.

 Sept 2 - Dr. Brian Crucian, lead scientist for NASA’s Immunology research, discussed changes to an astronaut’s immune system during spaceflight, as well as developing countermeasures to help mitigate the clinical risks for astronauts during long-duration mission. - Zoom Meeting